palladius/baby-alphabet/README.md

 Some day I might just create a dB as parsing files and their WxH is slow and stupid.
 But for 26 images its still doable :)

+## Add your own pictures

+Glad you've asked.
+Today, you need to navigate through: `app/assets/images/alphabet/`, remove my pics and add yours.I'm working on a new version where you can just create a new folder (eg `jeremy/`) and select it programmatically by changing the ENV var in `.env` and bingo, you're ready!
+This will come in `v1.42` or something.

 ## Dockerization

 Code is perfectly dockerized so you can build and run locally (if you have no Ruby env on your Mac for instance):